Welcome to today's edition of the Rush 24-7 podcast.

 That's where this is ultimately leading.

-The hashtag campaign apparently has failed, and Charlie Rose doesn't understand it.
+The hashtag campaign apparently has failed and Charlie Rose doesn't understand it.

-Uh, he can't understand why the kidnapped girls aren't back yet.
+He can't understand why the kidnapped girls aren't back yet.

 We can't do this without boots on the ground.

-Anyway, so we'll start with Mark Cuban.
+Anyway, so we'll start with Mark Cuban, outspoken owner.

-Reading here from uh Reuters.
+A reading here from Reuters.

-Yesterday Defended comments he made about race and bigotry when asked at a business conference to address the controversy over Donald Sterling.
+Mark Cuban, the outspoken owner to Dallas Mavericks, yesterday defended comments he made about race and bigotry when asked at a business conference to address the controversy over Donald Sterling.

 You remember how some people were mocked for predicting that other NBA owners would be under the microscope?